How many full and part-time staff members does BCNY have?

 How late are you open?

-During the school year, Clubhouses are open until 9pm, although Explorers must be picked up by 6:45pm (Gerry) or 7:45 (Abbe and Harriman).
+During the school year, Clubhouses are open until 9pm, although Explorers must be picked up by 6:45pm (6-7 year olds) or 7:45 (8-9 year olds).
 During the summer, Clubhouses close for all ages at 6pm.

 With few exceptions, we do not allow cell phones in our Clubhouses.
 This is to ensure that members remain engaged and take advantage of the programming we have available.
 Members are able to use the phones in each department and parents have access to these numbers as well.